ahinz/spammer/README.md

 The first two bullet points can scale linearly with the number of compute units and computers.
-Putting a load balancer (HAProxy, nginx) in front of these scalable API servers should allow for a very high throughput.
+Putting a load balancer (HAProxy, nginx) in front of these scalable API servers should allow for very high throughput.

 Word count retrieval is currently done via Redis.
 This example is using